 Perfectly cooked, juicy and incredibly flavorful, these Instant Pot Honey Soy Chicken Thighs can be made with boneless or bone-in chicken, in 30 minutes, with just 7 ingredients (including one special ingredient!).

-Perfect for meal prepping for busy weekday lunches as well.
+Instant pot honey soy chicken thighs are great for meal prepping for busy weekday lunches as well.

 Sunday is my meal prep day.
 We sleep in a little, enjoy some brunch, and then I get to work prepping our lunches for the rest of the week.

 While my lunches are pretty simple, I like to make them filling and flavorful for my husband.
 He works long hours, and barely has enough time for lunch, so my plan is always to make lunch the one thing that he looks forward to during the day! 🙂

 So this means I cook in bulk on Sundays.
 The oven was always my best friend, UNTIL I got my hands on the Instant Pot.
 Instant life change.
 I missed my multi cooker back from my time living in Australia, so I was really excited to put my Instant Pot to good use.

 Instant Pot Honey Soy Chicken Thighs are great for packed lunches.

 These honey soy chicken thighs along with some steamed rice and stir-fried vegetables are among my husband’s favorite packed lunches.
 The chicken is a little spicy, a little sweet, and chock-full of great flavor!
 This is easily the BEST honey soy chicken, and can be made in the instant pot easily and quickly.
 This honey soy instant pot chicken will be ready in 30 minutes, and you can easily meal prep for 1 whole week with this chicken.
 How awesome is that?